manussekhar/German_Notes/Cases/Akkusative Propositions.md

 im - at month
 am  - at date, week

-I play for my Deutchlanf
+I play for my Deutchland